blinskey/greek-reference/README.md

 The project also includes the text of *Overview of Greek Syntax*, by Jeffrey A. Rydberg-Cox.
 Text provided by Perseus Digital Library, with funding from The Annenberg CPB/Project.
 Original version available for viewing and download at <http://www.perseus.tufts.edu/hopper/>.

-The above texts are licensed under a Creative Commons Attribution-ShareAlike 3.0 United States License.
-See <http://creativecommons.org/licenses/by-sa/3.0/us/> for details.
+The above texts are licensed under a [Creative Commons Attribution-ShareAlike 3.0 United States license](CC BY-SA 3.0 US).

 ## Third-Party Resources